MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_projectile.md

 |minimum_critical_power|*not set*| Float| Defines the time a projectile needs to charge in order to critically hit|
 |projectile_entity|*not set* | JSON object| The entity to be fired as a projectile|

+See [Custom Item Use Priority](../ItemUsePriority.md) for more information on dispense behavior.

 ## Example

 ```json